Ibrahim-Abu-Asaad/Ibrahim-Abu-Asaad/README.md

 # Hi 👋 I'm Ibrahim Abu-Asaad

+🎓 I am studying Information Technology at the Faculty of Informatics Engineering – Latakia University.

 💻 Backend Developer in Progress

 I am currently focused on learning **Backend Development with the .NET ecosystem** and building a strong foundation in **software engineering**.